nuclio/nuclio/docs/reference/api-gateway/http.md

 <a id="canary-function"></a>
 ## Canary Function

-You can add a canary function to an api gateway by adding another upstream to the api gateway.

-You can control the percentage of traffic that goes to the canary function by changing the percentage of the upstream.
+You can control the percentage of traffic that goes to a canary function by changing the percentage of the upstream.

+Add a canary function to an api gateway by adding another upstream to the api gateway, and set its `"percentage"` to a value between 0 and 100.
+Make sure to set the percentage of the first function accordingly.

 For instance, if you have two functions, `function-1` and `function-2`, and you want to have 80% of the traffic go to `function-1` and 20% of the traffic go to `function-2`, you can do the following: